Jacobikinz/CICS-Consultant/docs/final.md

 <h3>Read:</h3>
 <p>Users can Login by clicking the "Login" button in the top right of any page on the website.
 This brings them to the login page which has the user enter their email and
-  password that is then checked against the database for authentication.
+  password which is then checked against the database for authentication.
 If they are valid, the user will then be logged in, and be redirected to the profile page.
   Also, the headers will change to <strong>allow access to the user's profile and a sign-out button.</strong></p>
 <code>GET /loginUser</code> <br>
 <code> headers: {'Content-Type': 'application/json', 'email': email, 'password': password} </code> <br>